ByteBard97/dnd_session_logs/site_src/wednesday/index.md

 ## Looking for New Players!

-We are currently looking for two more players to join our Wednesday night "Odyssey of the Dragonlords" D&D 5e campaign.
+We are currently looking for players to join our Wednesday night "Odyssey of the Dragonlords" D&D 5e campaign.

 ### The Pitch
 Embark on an epic journey in the world of Theros!
 Inspired by ancient Greek mythology, "Odyssey of the Dragonlords" is a 5e campaign where you will become heroes destined to challenge the Dragonlords themselves.